 The National Football League (NFL) is one of the most-watched and followed sports in America.
 It can generate more revenue than all other sports combined.
-In realization of that, it is the best time to learn how to be a bookie and manage NFL action like a pro.
+I realized that, it is the best time to learn how to be a bookie and manage NFL action like a pro.

 Without this knowledge, you can harm your overall business by missing opportunities handed right to you.
 Fortunately, this article covers how you can use PPH sportsbook tools to manage NFL action and boost your bookie’s income.